absorensen/numbers_go_brrrr/m1_memory_hierarchies/s1_basic_data_structures.md

 Now that we have examined how we can deal with a more expensive type, compared to the simpler integer or float, let's expand the scope a little bit.
 How do we actually move around these vectors as data?
-In each language there are some implicit rules, which can have wide reaching consequences, both in terms of correctness and performance.
+In each language there are some implicit rules, which can have wide reaching ramifications, both in terms of correctness and performance.

 In Python, variables are all references to an underlying object, which is freed when there are no longer any references to said object.
-Don't worry about it too much, it is a concept I will introduce further down the page.
+Don't worry about it too much, it's a concept I will introduce further down the page.
 But, it does have consequences when this happens

 === "Python"